G1-H25/Backend/README.md

 ## Project description

-This repo will represent the backend part of our project where we will create a communactions bridge between the sensors and UI.
+This project will represent the backend part where we handle the communication between the sensors and UI.
 We are developing an API using C# and the ASP.NET core.
 The server is hosted on Azure Data Portal where we also handle logging for the API requests.
 This is to summarize our last course (DevOps) using technologies like GitHub Actions to create a robust, secure and automatic workflow.